let-def/cuite/doc/CAMLregion.md

 These APIs can be wrapped in corresponding `rcaml_{acquire,release}_runtime_system` functions, that does additional bookkeeping to ensure proper use of regions:

 - new roots cannot be allocated,
-- setting up normal regions is forbidden, but a special-kind of region allow reacquiring the runtime,
+- setting up normal regions is forbidden, but a special kind of region allow reacquiring the runtime,
 - inside a released region, dereferencing a value is forbidden, most helper functions won't work.

 ```c